 - Kayaking and Boat Cave Explorer Tour – Explore beaches that can only be visited on kayaks.

 If you are traveling with small children, then you may want to pick a boat tour with swimming or snorkeling options.
 For solo travelers, couples or friends, I recommend the kayaking tours.

 Super simple, there are a number of buses and trains from all of the nearby towns.
 I arrived here on a train from Faro.
 I didn’t need to book the tickets in advance, I could just buy them on the train and I paid EUR 7.50.

 I left Lagos on a bus and I had to reach the bus station before to buy the tickets because they were selling out.

-If you are in Algarve with another person, then I suggest you rent a car.
+If you are here with another person, then I suggest you rent a car for an epic road trip in Algarve.
 When you split the cost then it won’t be so expensive and it will give you so much freedom of movement.